OP String Academy Advanced Violinists to perform this Saturday, December 14, 7p at Unity Temple.

 Dr. Shinichi Suzuki was a Japanese violinist and humanitarian.
 Witnessing the destruction of his homeland due to the second World War, he formed a vision to help nudge the world toward peace through its children.
 Through music, Dr. Suzuki hoped to build noble hearts in children all around the world.

-OPSA students and faculty will be collaborating with other Oak Park area musicians to create a global concert featuring music from around the world.
+OPSA students and faculty will be collaborating with other Oak Park area musicians to create a moving concert to include violin and cello students of all ages and levels.
 In previous years, we performed music from Syria, Lebanon, China, Romania, and more.
-This year, the concert will include special faculty performances, global music, and even a holiday sing along.
-Local Suzuki students from neighboring studios will join to play music together and hopefully make the world just a little more peaceful and beautiful.
+This year, the concert will include a Vivaldi Double concerto performed with full string ensemble, a piece by Argentinian composer, Astor Piazzolla, a Beethoven string quartet and even a holiday sing along.
+Students will join to play music together and hopefully make the world just a little more peaceful and beautiful.

-Hephzibah will be the recipient of the funds we raise.
-Last year, OPSA raised almost $2,000 for Heartland Alliance.
+A House in Austin will be the recipient of the funds we raise.
+In past years, OPSA has raised almost $2,000 for our recipient organizations.
 We hope to do even better this year!
 You can make a donation right away!